The Average Pay Raise: What if an Employee Says ‘Meh’?

-Though it may be necessary to keep pay increases in the moderate range, your company will get burned in the talent market if you actually reduce raises now.
-“Employers should be mindful that this is not the time to trim compensation budgets,” says Chavez.
+Though it may be necessary to keep pay increases in the moderate range, your company will get burned in the talent market if you actually reduce raises especially during periods of full employment.
+“Employers should be mindful,” according to Chavez, that such periods are “not the time to trim compensation budgets.”

 Be generous with bonuses even as you hold down permanent salary increases.
 “Bonuses are on the rise,” says Tim Low, senior vice president at PayScale.
 “Employers may choose to reward employees with a bonus rather than a raise, since bonuses don’t compound over time and offer more flexibility.”

 “We have a lot of small to mid-size clients with pay compression issues because they’re not offering bigger increases,” says Bernaiche.

 “Wages are increasing much faster at higher-paid jobs,” says Dow Scott, a professor of human resources in the Quinlan School of Business at Loyola University Chicago.
-Exacerbating differences between haves and have-nots within your organization can be a culture killer.
+Exacerbating differences between haves and have-nots within your organization can also be a culture killer.

 For in-demand professionals, that old song is back: Show me the money.
 “Non-monetary perks such as flexible work schedules are down 5 percent year-over-year in favor of cash,” says Low.
 Leverage flexible work options wherever you can, but know that there are limits.

-Total compensation statements can persuade some employees.
-Total compensation statements (or total rewards statements) can help boost at least some of your workers’ engagement.
+Using a total compensation statement (or total rewards statement) can help boost at least some of your workers’ engagement.